 A NEW STANDARD FOR NEIGHBORHOOD PARKS

 The efforts of these groups have catalyzed interest in taking the project to the next level.
-Bringing capital improvements to the space will transform it from a community project to an impressive and replicable example for vacant post-demolition sites.

 The design is based upon neighborhood feedback gathered over multiple community meetings.
 The best-in-class neighborhood park builds upon existing amenities while adding features like enhanced green space, an arbor of trees, benches, chess tables, play surfacing and play equipment, seating, lighting, and beautiful stormwater planters that secure the site perimeter.
 It is on the verge of being a transformational asset and transforming the identity of the neighborhood.